Equivariant cohomology of torus orbifolds: GKM-orbifolds

 of \eqref{eq_ses_for_wCP5} defined by $\varrho(r_1, r_2, r_3)=(r_1, r_2, r_3, 1)$, which leads us to identity $T^3$ with ${\rm coker}(\varpi)$.
 Now, we compute the orbifold tangential representation around a fixed point $[0:0:0:0:0:1]$ as follows:

 It shows us that

 where each $1$-dimensional orbifold vector bundle representation $V_{\alpha_{i}}/G_{i}$ is determined by

 respectively.
-We refer to Remark \ref{rmk_orb_HOM}.
 A similar computation for the other fixed points yields the corresponding orbifold GKM-graph which is a complete graph with six vertices.
 Figure \ref{fig_GKM_graph_wCP_wedge} shows a part of this orbifold GKM-graph around the vertex corresponding to $[0,0,0,0,0,1]$.

 \end{example}

 Next we introduce an algebraic object obtained from a given orbifold GKM-graph.
 The definition is similar to the one defined in \cite[Section 1.7]{GZ}, but we emphasise that we use $\ZZ$ as the coefficient ring.